-The site has a dominant overstory consisting of Douglas fir (Pseudotsuga menziesii) with a Douglas fir, ponderosa pine (Pinus ponderosa), lodgepole pine (Pinus contorta) and quaking aspen (Populus tremuloides) component.
-The understory consists of a dense/sparse cover of native grasses, forbs, and shrubs.
+The site has a dominant overstory consisting of Douglas fir (Pseudotsuga menziesii) with a ponderosa pine (Pinus ponderosa), Douglas-fir (Pseudotsuga menziesii), quaking aspen (Populus tremuloides), Engleman spruce (Picea engelmannii) and Sub-alpine fir (Abies lasiocarpa) component.
+The understory consists of a dense cover of native grasses, forbs and shrubs.
 The forested area is best represented by Fuel Model 9.
 Fuel Model 9 is represented by closed canopy stands of ponderosa pine and mixed conifer.
 Understory may consist of small trees and shrubs, grasses and moderate concentrations of down, dead woody litter.
 High amounts of needle litter may be present.
 This model can exist from foothills to subalpine.